ModernDude/pynch/README.md

 java.io.FileInputStream, java.io.Reader, java.io.InputStream,
 java.net.URL, java.net.URI).
-The param fields is optional and can be used to specify a coll of fields that will be selected, extracted and returned from function call.
+The param fields is optional and can be used to specify a coll of fields that will be selected, extracted and returned from the function call.
 Each field must implement the FieldSpec protocol.
-If fields is not supplied, a default list of fields specified by *default-sub-fields* will be' used. (get-subs (java.net.URI. "http://news.ycombinator.com"))
+If fields is not supplied, a default list of fields specified by \*default-sub-fields\* will be' used. (get-subs (java.net.URI. "http://news.ycombinator.com"))